ldijkman/async-esp-fs-webserver/docs/readme.md

 //     shows "async-fs-webserver" listed and not the set one garage

 // even cheaper
 // ESP8266 12E/12F 4mb Version (only little changes needed)

+// need to make the on/off jso websocket implemented chat
+// gpt4 knows it all howto do it